 The purpose of this application is to request approval of a Preliminary Plan which illustrates the proposed single-family detached rural residential community and open spaces; the necessary width and classification of private roadways; roadway centerline data; and street grades.
-The plan describes the lot sizes, private road tract, and easements necessary for the development.
-This application also requests 2 deviations, 2 waivers and deferring a finding for water sufficiency.
+The plan describes the lot sizes, private rights-of-way, and easements necessary for the development.
+This application also requests 4 deviations and deferring a finding for water sufficiency.

-- Deviation request #1: Cul-de-sac length greater than 1,600 ft with no mid-way turn around (ECM 2.3.8.A) - Deviation request #2: Minimum centerline radius less than 300' - Waiver request #1: Minimum two access points [one provided] (LDC 6.3.3.2.C) - Waiver request #2: Private road instead of a public roadway (ECM 2.2.4.A.6) - Deferment on findings of sufficiency of water to run concurrent with the Final Plat process.
+- Deviation request #1: Cul-de-sac length greater than 1,600 ft (ECM 2.3.8.A) - Deviation request #2: Minimum two access points (LDC 6.3.3..2.C) - Deviation request #3: Existing Road not perpendicular to Hay Creek Road (ECM 2.3.3.B) - Deviation request #4: Proposing Snowy Valley Point as a private road instead of a public roadway (ECM 2.2.4.A.6)